mrmoon900/DSSA/README.md

-# DSSA: Dual Stream Synthetic Accessibility Prediction
+# DSSA: Dual-Stream Graph-Based Architecture for Predicting the Synthetic Accessibility of Chemical Compounds

 This repository contains the implementation of a Dual Stream Synthetic Accessibility .